 CARTHAGE-TUSCULUM HEIGHTS; Only names (with Cincinnati) that came from the Ancient World.

 MT.
 AUBURN; From Goldsmith's "Sweet Auburn, Loveliest Village of the Plain".

 BOND HILL; Bond Hill is actually in a valley with hills surrounding it.
 The founders thought that if they called their low ground a hill they could attract more settlers.

-CARMARGO; In 1847 it was called Eden.
-The postmaster read about Carmargo in the Mexican War and loved the name so much he petitioned the P.O.
+CAMARGO; In 1847 it was called Eden.
+The postmaster read about Camargo in the Mexican War and loved the name so much he petitioned the P.O.
 Dept. to change the name.
 It was granted.

 EVENDALE; The land in this area is flat as a billiard table.